nroi/flexo/flexo/terminology.md

 > https://mirror.yandex.ru/archlinux/

 #### Order
-The order is the missing information that we require to actually execute a [job](#job).
+The order is the information that we require to actually execute a [job](#job).

-> A job is the missing path that we mentioned above.
+> An order is the missing path that we mentioned above.
 For example,
 > the relative path "community/os/x86_64/rustup-1.20.2-1-x86_64.pkg.tar.xz" in combination
 > with the provider https://mirror.yandex.ru/archlinux/ can be combined to
 > https://mirror.yandex.ru/archlinux/community/os/x86_64/rustup-1.20.2-1-x86_64.pkg.tar.xz,